SeveFP/Surveys/README.md

 Surveys is a [Riddim](http://code.matthewwild.co.uk/riddim) plugin for handling surveys within a MUC.
-Users can create surveys with or without expiration date, surveys with a specific set of possible answers as well as surveys with open questions allowing any kind of response (e.g. gathering feedback) Multiple surveys can be ongoing at the same time.
+Users can create surveys with or without expiration date, surveys with a specific set of possible answers as well as surveys with open questions allowing any kind of response (e.g. gathering feedback).
+Multiple surveys can be ongoing at the same time.

 Current implementation is based on commands like `add` or `list` written in the message body (`!survey add ...`).